MRCIEU/PHESANT/README.md

-# PHESANT - PHEnome scan ANalysis Tool
+# PHESANT - PHEnome Scan ANalysis Tool
 Run a phenome scan (pheWAS, Mendelian randomisation (MR)-pheWAS etc.) in UK Biobank.

 There are three components in this project: